 Thanks Patrick.
 I'm still enjoying YOUR amazing diligent output.

 I'm happy you enjoy them.
-Memes became my mission in life when they were chasing me around with a needle.
+Memes became my mission in life when the Pfizer-owned "health" establishment was chasing me around with a needle.
 I figured it was the most effective way I could resist.

 If you can think of better ways, or have advice for the memes, let me know.